Azure Active Directory B2C: Set up self-service password reset for your consumers

 By default, your directory will not have self-service password reset turned on.
 Use the following steps to turn it on:

-- Navigate to the Active Directory extension on the navigation bar on the left side.
+- Open Active Directory (in the navigation bar on the left side).

-- Click Save at the bottom of the page.
+- Click Save at the top of the page.
 You're done!

 To test, use the "Run now" feature on any sign-in policy that has local accounts as an identity provider.
 On the local account sign-in page (where you enter an email address and password, or a username and password), click Can't access your account? to verify the consumer experience.